MatteoFalcioni/LangGraph-Sandbox/README.md

 - Ensure you have Python >= 3.11: `python --version`
 - Install in the correct environment: `pip install -e .`
 - If using conda, activate the correct environment first
-- For usage examples, run from project root: `python main.py` or `langgraph-sandbox`
+- For usage examples, run from project root: `python src/main.py`

 **Container startup failures:**
 - Ensure Docker is running